bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/02-M-E-CH-A.md

 - Modules are units
 - Entry is the starting module
 - Chunks are the collected modules
-- Asset is any output file
+- Asset are any output files